DEER AND ELK HUNTING

 View from the trail at Royal Ave. on the Fern Ridge Wildlife Area

 - Photo by Chris Schubothe, ODFW-

-Fern Ridge Wildlife Area is located west of Eugene and offers a variety of hunting opportunities.
-The area is open for archery deer hunting, general season deer hunting (shotguns only, no rifles), mourning dove season, September Canada goose season (closed to goose hunting during general season), pheasant and quail hunting including the Western Oregon Fee Pheasant Hunt Program from Sept 10 to Oct 7, and duck hunting including a reservation waterfowl hunt program.
-There is a youth upland hunt program on Sept 8 and 9 and designated youth waterfowl hunt days on Sept 22 and 23 (statewide, hunters 15 yrs and younger) and Nov 24 and Dec 26 (reservation hunt for hunters age 17 and younger).
+Fern Ridge Wildlife Area - 2013-14 Hunt Season – Fern Ridge Wildlife Area is located west of Eugene and offers a variety of hunting opportunities.
+The area is open for archery deer hunting, general season deer hunting (shotguns only, no rifles), mourning dove season, September Canada goose season (closed to goose hunting during general season), pheasant and quail hunting including the Western Oregon Fee Pheasant Hunt Program from Sept.
+9 to Oct.
+6, and duck hunting including a reservation waterfowl hunt program.
+There is a youth upland hunt program on Sept 7 and 8 and designated youth waterfowl hunt days on Sept 21 and 22 (statewide, hunters 15 yrs and younger) and Nov.
+30 and Dec.
+23 (reservation hunt for hunters age 17 and younger).
 The Oregon Game Bird Regulation booklet outlines all Fern Ridge Wildlife Area hunting regulations.

 Waterfowl Hunting locations

 Explore Oregon’s Hunting Access Map for bird hunting locations.

 Try ODFW’s Sauvie Island (Portland), EE Wilson (Monmouth) and Fern Ridge (Eugene) wildlife areas.
 On the North Coast you can hunt around estuaries on the coast and in the lower Columbia River; call ODFW’s Tillamook Office for more information or try ODF for a map that shows public and private lands.
 The Willamette River has some decoy and drifting opportunities; see the Willamette River Recreation Guide on the Oregon Department of State Lands website for more info.